Virginia Beach man arrested for threatening Sen. Mark Warner

 After threatening the senator with assault and battery, Butkiewicz added, "[S]tick your head between your f*****g legs and kiss your a** goodbye because we’ve got a bullet right for your ear!”

+Related: Virginia Beach man reportedly threatened to kill Rep. Scott Taylor over pot policies

-According to court documents, the “we” in that statement included Lee Boyd Malvo, one of the DC snipers.
+According to court documents, the “we” in that statement included Lee Boyd Malvo, one of the D.C. snipers.
 The court documents also say apparently Butkiewicz intended to act in concert with a terrorist.

 The defendant went on to say, “Walk outside your f*****g front door, my friend!
 Don’t forget, buddy!
 Just don’t f*****g forget [makes shooting sound].
 I’ll f*****g pop you, climb down out of the tree, and get in my car and drive the f**k away.
 It is f*****g real easy buddy.”

+In court documents filed on Monday, the defense argued that there is no risk Butkiewicz would flee because he has no financial resources and has strong ties to the area.

+This isn't the first time Butkiewicz has been in trouble with the law.
+For the past 15 years, court documents say he has been under a restraining order prohibiting him from making contact with his ex-girlfriend and mother of his child.
+Records say he threatened to travel to her home and kill her.

-Butkiewicz must be detained pending trial.
+Closer to home, Butkiewicz must be detained pending trial.
 On Thursday, Butkiewicz made an initial appearance and the government moved for pretrial detention.
 Magistrate Judge Miller scheduled the hearing for Tuesday of this week and ordered the temporary detention for Butkiewicz until then.